smart-data-models/dataModel.Environment/AirQualityObserved/doc/spec_DE.md

       x-ngsi:
         type: Property
     temperature:
-      description: 'Temperature of the item'
+      description: Temperature of the item
       type: number
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type'
+      description: NGSI Entity type.
+It has to be AirQualityObserved
       enum:
         - AirQualityObserved
       type: string
       x-ngsi:
         type: Property
     typeofLocation:
-      description: 'Type of location of the sampled item'
+      description: Type of location of the sampled item
       enum:
         - indoor
         - outdoor